So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard-to-grasp, math-phobic BUDGET! You know.

 I think of a football coach psyching his players up before the big game.
 You need to be in the right frame of mind to “tackle” that budget for the first time.
 It will be exhilarating, educational, and scary – all simultaneously.

-But without the proper state of mind, it’s just going to be easier to put it off than face it.
+But with the proper state of mind, it will be easier to face it than put it off.

 What is a budget?